Lindfeldto/spring-boots/README.md

 vscjava.vscode-spring-initializr
 ```

-* to quick create spring boot project
+* to create spring boot project quickly
-  - open Command Palette by Ctrl(or ⌘)+Shift+P
+  - open `Command Palette` by Ctrl(or ⌘)+Shift+P
   - type `spring initializr`
-* to run the spring boot project
+* to run the spring boot project, go to the left bottom then
-  - open Spring-Boot Dashboard and right click and `Run` or...
+  - open `Spring-Boot Dashboard` and right click and `Run` or...
-  - open Maven Projects and find and click `spring-boot:run`
+  - open `Maven Projects`, find `spring-boot:run` and click it

 ## CLI demos